bclins/bclins.github.io/fall24/math121/notes.md

 Wed, Sep 11 | [4.1.4][4.1.4] | Normal distribution computations
 Fri, Sep 13 | [2.1][2.1], [8.1][8.1] | Scatterplots and correlation

+### Mon, Sep 9

+We reviewed some of the exercise from the workshop last Friday.
+Then we introduced how to find percentages on a normal distribution for locations that aren't exactly 1, 2, or 3 standard deviations away from the mean.
+I strongly recommend downloading the [Probability Distributions app](https://homepage.divms.uiowa.edu/~mbognar/applets/normal.html) ([android version](https://play.google.com/store/apps/details?id=com.mbognar.probdist), [iOS version](https://itunes.apple.com/us/app/probability-distributions/id889106396))  for your phone.
+We did the following examples.

+1. SAT verbal scores are roughly normally distributed with mean μ = 500, and σ = 100.
+Estimate the percentile of a student with a 560 verbal score.

+2. What percent of years will Farmville get between 40 and 50 inches of rain?

+3. How much rain would Farmville get in a top 10% year?

+4. Estimate the percent of men who are between 6 feet and 6'5" tall.

+5. How tall are men in the 75-th percentile?

 - - -

 ### Week 4 Notes